Fuuxd/nonogram/README.md

 ## Usage
 I try to statically link and embed everything so that only using the .exe [Nonogram.exe](./Nonogram.exe) will suffice for most windows users.

+If you are a user interested solely on the visualization of the solving process, I recommend using the GUIMerge branch instead of main.

 However, obtaining a trusted signature to bypass the Windows defender unrecognized app screen is costly to my knowledge, so you can build it yourself: